Footage-Firm/kafka-php/README.md

 #### Topics

-As mentioned above, Kafka organized records into topics similar to how a relational database stored data in tables.
+As mentioned above, Kafka organizes records into topics similar to how a relational database stored data in tables.
 By default, the topic name is the kebab-case class name of the record being produced.
 This can be changed by sending an optional second parameter to the `produce` method.